 The good news is you can view the city for free at the Tokyo Metropolitan Government building.
 The North and South observation decks are 202m above ground level and on a clear day you can see snow-capped Mt Fuji to the south-west.
 We went at night and the city lights seemed to go on forever.

 The north and south towers are open at different times in the evening, so if you want a particular view check their website for details.
 The kids enjoyed the view and the best thing is that if they tire quickly, you haven’t wasted your money as it is a free outing.

 One of the highlights of visiting Japan is the variety of delicious food.
 The absolute favourite for our family is a visit to one of the many Yakitori restaurants.
 The specialty here is chicken cooked on wooden skewers over a charcoal barbecue.

 It is simple but tasty food in a fun informal environment, where the chefs grill your order before your eyes.
 The food arrives quickly to appease hungry kids and the beer is cold for the adults.
 You will find Yakitori restaurants almost everywhere.

 One tip for eating out in Tokyo is to do some research on places to eat before you go out.
 Many restaurants in Tokyo are not on the ground level, but up on the first or second floor which makes it hard to check out the menu, suitability for the kids and prices.
 Or to even find them!

 We used Trip Advisor as well as Lonely Planet to locate some options.
 The Lonely Planet Tokyo Pocket Guide is small and convenient to carry as you explore the city.
 We had a few melt down moments trawling the streets looking for food and needed to be better organised.
-Click here for the latest prices for Lonely Planet Tokyo Pocket Guide.
+Click here to check availability and the latest prices.

 For more great food ideas for your trip to Japan see our post on 5 foods you have to try in Japan.